-Join Sean Adams for an in-depth discussion in this video Post-modernism, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video Post-modernism, part of Learning Graphic Design History.

 - By the mid-1970's, modernism…seemed to have run its course.…The philosophy of rational, objective, and rule-oriented…design didn't answer the needs of a generation…interested in self-expression and intuition.…Graphic designers began exploring ideas such as…decoration, pop culture, and historical, classical forms.…The term applied to this is postmodernism.…Postmodernism is a complex subject.…Entire sections of libraries are devoted…to books on the idea.…